 According to mapping developed by the Federal Emergency Management Agency (FEMA) in 1999, little of the City of Mukilteo falls in the 100-year floodplain.
-The boundary of the 100-year floodplain is confined to areas within and around Mukilteo Lighthouse Park and the Urban Waterfront, Urban Waterfront Park, and Urban Conservancy areas of downtown-the Mukilteo shoreline.
+The boundary of the 100-year floodplain is confined to areas within and around the Urban Waterfront, Urban Waterfront Park, and Urban Conservancy areas of the Mukilteo shoreline.